How to Send a PDF to a Fax Machine Using Internet

 Currently, the easiest way to fax a PDF is by doing it through an email.

-There are various online fax services that link an Internet fax number to your preferred email address, so you can send and receive faxes as digital files.
+There are various online fax services that link an online fax number to your preferred email address, so you can send and receive faxes as digital files.

 Sending a fax by email is very similar to sending an ordinary email, but the main difference is that you can attach a variety of file formats to the message which will be converted into fax images.
 The resulting format, a TIFF file, will then be transmitted securely to the recipient's fax machine.

 It is a very simple process once you get the hang of it.
-You can read our Gmail fax guide for an illustrated step-by-step tutorial.
+Read more on: How to send a fax online with Gmail.

 With this method you can send a PDF with multiple pages and each one of them will be converted into a separate fax image.
 You can also attach multiple PDFs to your email message, as long as you don't go over the maximum file size limit.

-A digital fax service will also let you receive faxes as PDF files, thanks your chosen online fax number.
+A digital fax service will also let you receive online fax as PDF files, thanks your chosen online fax number.
 The conversion process works the same, but now the fax image will be automatically converted into a PDF file.
 Your virtual number will receive any fax automatically and send a copy to your inbox.

 To use an online fax service you need to pay for a monthly plan.
 These days you can find services for as low as $5-6 dollars a month, but if this solution looks great for you, we recommend you use top companies in the market, like eFax, MyFax and RingCentral Fax.